11 Things Your Orthodontist Won’t Tell You

 It might seem like people go to the orthodontist just to straighten out their teeth, but there are tons of other reasons, too.
-While some people can go through life with crooked teeth and be just fine, others actually require fixture in order to chew and speak properly.
-“While we do want everyone to have a perfect smile, the reality is not everyone requires orthodontics,” says Seth Newman, DDS, a board-certified orthodontic specialist in Roslyn Heights, NY.
-(You’ll never catch your dentist eating these 15 foods—and you shouldn’t be snacking on them, either.)
+While some people can go through life with crooked teeth and be just fine, others actually require fixtures in order to chew and speak properly.
+“While we do want everyone to have a perfect smile, the reality is not everyone requires orthodontics,” says Seth Newman, DDS, a board-certified orthodontic specialist in Roslyn Heights, New York.
+Give your smile a little more protection by avoiding the 15 foods dentists never eat.

 We know you don’t floss or brush as much as you say you do